By David Joel Miller.

 Doing things you do not want to do spends your time.
 You will run of that time reserve eventually.

-Saying yes comes with a cost.
+Saying yes comes at a cost.

 Saying yes creates an obligation, to yourself and others.
 The more the obligations the less the resources you have for you and the things that really matter.
 No not create obligations and then develop resentments because those other people are taking up your time.